Table of Contents

 DSharpPlus Main package; Discord API client.

 DSharpPlus.CommandsNext Add-on which provides a command framework.
+Scheduled for obsoletion.

 DSharpPlus.SlashCommands Add-on which provides an application command framework.
+Obsolete.

 DSharpPlus.Interactivity Add-on which allows for interactive commands.

 DSharpPlus.Lavalink Client implementation for Lavalink.
-Useful for music bots.
+Defunct.

 DSharpPlus.VoiceNext Add-on which enables connectivity to Discord voice channels.